Blog · AI

-Concretely, you use it to:
+Practically, you use it to:

-- Generate code from a Figma screen without losing details (layout, variables, components)
+- generate code from a Figma screen without losing details (layout, variables, components)

-The “figma → code → data” workflow in 7 steps
+The “Figma → code → data” workflow in 7 steps

 - Start a MCP server Figma (desktop or remote server)